fieldtrip/website/workshop/hangzhou2026/analysis.md

 {% include image src="/assets/img/workshop/hangzhou2026/analysis_fieldlinebeta2_head.png" width="500" %}

 {% include markup/yellow %}
 The alignment here is not optimal yet, the sensors are not on the scalp.
-Ideally, the model for the sensors should hover uniformely 5 mm above the scalp, since the sensitive pickup point from each sensor is 5 mm from its bottom.
+Ideally, the model for the sensors should hover uniformly 5 mm above the scalp, since the sensitive pickup point from each sensor is 5 mm from its bottom.
 {% include markup/end %}

 Lastly, we plot the 3D sensor topography for the time window from 35 to 50 ms, along with the scalp: